Keynaz-Jafari/Image_processor/README.md

 # C_project

-this project reads an image from file, from the internet using a URL or you can email and image to it.
+In this project, you can read an image from file, from the internet using a URL or you can email and image to it.

 after reading the image, there are some filters you can apply on it and save the edited photo.